Capacities associated with scalar signed Riesz kernels, and analytic capacity: Proof of

 Thus we can assume, without loss of generality, that $E$ is a finite union of cubes of the same size.
 This will allow to implement an induction argument on the size of certain (n-dimensional) rectangles.
 The first step involves rectangles of diameter comparable to the side length of the cubes whose union is $E$.

 The starting point of the general inductive step in the proof of Tolsa's Theorem in~\cite{semiad} (and \cite{semiad2}) consists in the construction of a positive Radon measure $\mu$ supported on a compact set $F$ which approximates $E$ in an appropriate sense.
 The construction of $F$ and $\mu$ gives readily that $\Gamma_{\hat k}(E) \le C\, \mu(F),$ and $ \Gamma_{\hat k,+}(F) \le C\, \Gamma_{\hat k,+}(E)$, which tells us that $F$ is not too small but also not too big.
 However, one cannot expect, in the context of \cite{semiad} and \cite{semiad2}, the Cauchy singular integral to be bounded on~$L^2(\mu)$.
-In our case one cannot expect the operators $R^j(\mu)$ to be bounded on~$L^2(\mu)$, for $1\leq j\leq n$, $j\neq k$.
-One has to carefully look for a compact subset $G$ of $F$ such that $\mu(F) \le C\,\mu(G)$, the restriction $\mu_G$ of $\mu$ to $G$ has linear growth and the operators $R^j(\mu_G)$, $1\leq j\leq n$, $j\neq k$\,, are bounded on $L^2(\mu_G)$ with dimensional constants.
+In our case one cannot expect the operators $R^j$ to be bounded on~$L^2(\mu)$, for $1\leq j\leq n$, $j\neq k$.
+Here $R^j$ is the operator associated with the scalar Riesz kernel $(x_j-y_j) /|x-y|^2$.One has to carefully look for a compact subset $G$ of $F$ such that $\mu(F) \le C\,\mu(G)$, the restriction $\mu_G$ of $\mu$ to $G$ has linear growth and the operators $R^j$, $1\leq j\leq n$, $j\neq k$\,, are bounded on $L^2(\mu_G)$ with dimensional constants.
 This completes the proof because then

 In \cite{semiad} and \cite{semiad2} the set $F$ is defined as the union of a special family of cubes $\{Q_i\}_{i=1}^N$ that cover the set $E$ and approximate $E$ at an appropriate intermediate scale.
 One then sets